-During 2023, our board of directors held five meetings (including regularly scheduled and special meetings), and each director attended at least 78% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she served as a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served.
+During 2024, our board of directors held five meetings (including regularly scheduled and special meetings), and each director attended at least 87.5% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she served as a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served.

 It is the policy of our board of directors to regularly have separate meeting times for independent directors without management.
 Although we do not have a formal policy regarding attendance by members of our board of directors at annual meetings of stockholders, we encourage, but do not require, our directors to attend.
-Eight directors attended our 2023 annual meeting of stockholders.
+Seven directors attended our 2024 annual meeting of stockholders.

-We have established an audit committee, a compensation committee, and a corporate governance and nominating committee.
+We have established an audit committee, a compensation committee, a corporate governance and nominating committee, and a science and technology committee.
 We believe that the composition of these committees meets the criteria for independence under, and the functioning of these committees comply with the requirements of, the Sarbanes-Oxley Act of 2002, the Nasdaq rules, and SEC rules and regulations.
 The following table sets forth information regarding the current membership of our board of directors and committees of the board of directors.

-Director Independence Board Audit Committee Compensation Committee Corporate Governance & Nominating 2023 Meeting Attendance (1)
+Director Independence e Board Audit Committee Compensation Committee Corporate Governance & Nominating 2024 Meeting Attendance (1)

-Vicki Sato, Ph.D. ~ $\stackrel{\wedge}{\sim}$ 100%
+Vicki Sato, Ph.D. ~ $\stackrel{\wedge}{\sim}$ 88%

-Douglas Cole, M.D.
-(2) ~ 80%

 Jennifer Cook ~ 0 100%

-Jay Flatley ✓ 0 86%
+Jay Flatley ~ $\stackrel{\circ}{\sim}$ 100%

-Erik Harris ✓ 90%
+Erik Harris ~ 100%

-Peter Klein ✓ 0 100%
+Peter Klein ~ $\stackrel{\circ}{\sim}$ 100%

-Steve E. Krognes 80%
+Steve E. Krognes 100%

 David Schenkein, M.D. ~ 100%

-Marc Tessier-Lavigne, Ph.D. ✓ 100%
+Marc Tessier-Lavigne, Ph.D. ~ 100%

-Nancy A. Thornberry ~ 78%
+Nancy A. Thornberry ✓ 100%

 Ryan J. Watts, Ph.D.
-200 100%
+100%

-2023 Meetings 5 5 4 2
+2024 Meetings 5 5 3 3

-CHAIRPERSON MEMBER CHAIRPERSON C 4 2
+CHAIRPERSON MEMBER CHAIRPERSON C FTHE BOARD

-lncludes meetings of the board of directors and meetings of each committee of the board while the director served on the board and such committee, respectively.
+Includes meetings of the board of directors and meetings of each committee of the board while the director served on the board and such committee, respectively.